alicerunsonfedora/pd-package-resolved/README.md

 More information can be found on [Playdate's documentation to build via the command line][pdbuild].

 [pdbuild]: https://sdk.play.date/inside-playdate-with-c/#_make

+> **:warning: Unsupported on Asahi!**
+> Due to Playdate SDK restrictions, building on ARM64 Linux devices is
+> not currently supported.
+However, you can still edit the charolette
+> library and update unit tests without issue, as it only requires the
+> compiler.

 To build and run the unit tests, run the following: